farrah-deriv/trolls-api/README.md

 Runs the jest test suite.
 The test files are located in `src/__tests__` directory.

+**npm run test:src-coverage**

+Check the test coverage of all project files.
+All project files are located in `src` directory.

  **npm run lint**

  Runs ESlint for all the files in `pages`, `components`, and `utils` directories.